chubin/cheat.sh/README.md

 cheat.sh

 * has simple curl/browser interface;
-* covers 55 programming languages, and several DBMSes, and more than 1000 most important UNIX/Linux commands;
+* covers 55 programming languages, several DBMSes, and more than 1000 most important UNIX/Linux commands;
+* provides access to the best community driven cheat sheets repositories as well as StackOverflow;
 * available everywhere, no installation needed;
-* ultrafast, it returns the answer, as a rule, within 100 ms;
+* ultrafast, returns the answer, as a rule, within 100 ms;
+* has a convenient command line client, `cht.sh`, very advantageous and helpful, though not mandatory;
 * can be used directly from the editor, without losing the context;
-* has a convenient command line client, very advantageous and helpful, though not mandatory;
-* supports special mode (stealth mode), where it can be used fully invisibly, not even touching a key and not making a sound.
+* supports a special mode (stealth mode), where it can be used fully invisibly, not even touching a key and not making a sound.

 ## Usage

-To read a cheat sheet for a UNIX/Linux command, use the name of the command as the query:
+To get a cheat sheet for a UNIX/Linux command from a command line, query the service using `curl` or any other HTTP/HTTPS client specifying the name of the command in the query:

 ```
     curl cheat.sh/tar